-24. The regional manager shall not enter into a timber licence unless all payments due to the Crown under this or the former Act in respect of the old temporary tenure that it is to replace, are paid.
+24. The regional manager shall not enter into a timber licence unless all payments due to the Crown under this or the former Act for the old temporary tenure that it is to replace, are paid.

 Content of timber licence